Reach Tall But Duck Small

 I’m originally from Ohio.
-In Ohio the homes are newer, more well thought out in terms of the height of people and the growth of cities, society, etc.
+In Ohio the homes are newer, better thought out in terms of the height of people and the growth of cities, society, etc.

 Due to this shorter height, much of the older areas in and around New England have buildings that just do not work well with tall people.
 I am 6′ 2″ tall, not a basketball player height by any means, but definitely tall for an average male (5′ 9′ by today’s standards).

 I have a friend who’s home I have gone to several times that has a ceiling fan in their kitchen.
-The kitchen’s ceiling is I would say probably just a few inches lower than the normal eight foot height.
+The kitchen’s ceiling is, I would say probably just a few inches lower than the normal eight-foot height.
 However, that difference is just enough that my nerves always rise up about four notches whenever I go near that spinning fan for fear my head will be hit.
-Always makes them laugh and me I might add.

-Similarly, there are doors that I have gone into (Especially in older parts of Boston) that I have to duck to keep from hitting my head.
-In fact, I can think of one subway station in particular I always need to duck with when heading down the stairs.
+Similarly, there are doors that I have gone into (especially in older parts of Boston or Marblehead) that I have to duck to keep from hitting my head.
+In fact, I can think of one subway station, in particular, I always need to duck when heading down the stairs.
 Nothing worse than slamming your head into a concrete ceiling. *ouch!*

 Lastly, it gives me a chance to be a gentleman to ladies (like I need a reason) in the store who can not reach that item on the top shelf – something I’m asked to help with at an alarming frequency, but happy to do.